Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: Entropy of the Hawking radiation

-\begin{itemize} \item The entire expression within the brackets still represents the generalized entropy, but now it depends on quantum extremal surface $X$.
-The first term of the generalized entropy is the area term, originally proposed by the RT formula, which arises from the holographic principle and is inspired by the area law of black hole entropy.
+\begin{itemize} \item The entire expression within the brackets still represents the generalized entropy, but it now depends on the quantum extremal surface $X$.
+The first term of the generalized entropy is the area term, originally proposed by the RT formula, which is derived from the holographic principle and inspired by the area law of black hole entropy.
 Unlike in general relativity, in $f(\mathbb{Q})$ gravity the black hole entropy depends not only on the horizon area but also on the specific form of the $f(\mathbb{Q})$ model.
 Consequently, one can infer that the RT formula itself will also be modified by this model, such as

 where $\mathcal{A}_{M}$ denotes the area of minimal surface \cite{Ryu:2006bv}.
 The generalized form then becomes the same as Eq.~(\ref{sgen}) \cite{Faulkner:2013ana}.
-Subsequently, considering the effect of quantum field on minimal surface \cite{Engelhardt:2014gca}, the final radiation entropy does take the above formula.
+Subsequently, considering the effect of the quantum fields on the minimal surface \cite{Engelhardt:2014gca}, the final radiation entropy takes the formula of Eq.~(\ref{ir2}).

-\item The second term of generalized entropy is referred to semi-classical entropy, which essentially represents the entanglement entropy of quantum fields in curved spacetime.
-Although $f(\mathbb{Q})$ gravity employs a different geometric quantity to describe gravitation, the nature of spacetime itself remains unchanged, as it is dynamically equivalent to the Riemannian description.
+\item The second term of generalized entropy is referred to as the semi-classical entropy, which essentially represents the entanglement entropy of quantum fields in curved spacetime.
+Although $f(\mathbb{Q})$ gravity employs a different geometric quantity to describe gravitation, the nature of spacetime itself remains unchanged, as the theory is dynamically equivalent to the Riemannian description.
 Therefore, the form of the semi-classical entropy here remains the same as in general relativity.
 However, the $f(\mathbb{Q})$ model can modify the properties of black hole solutions, such as the AdS radius, thereby influencing the semi-classical contribution.
 Moreover, the procedure for computing the semi-classical entropy can still follow the standard results in general relativity.
-For instance, when the cutoff surface is far from the horizon, the semi-classical entropy can be evaluated using the s-wave approximation \cite{Calabrese:2004eu,Calabrese:2009qy},
+For instance, when the cutoff surface is far from the event horizon, the semi-classical entropy can be evaluated using the s-wave approximation \cite{Calabrese:2004eu,Calabrese:2009qy},

-where $c$ is the cental charge, and $d(I,A)$ is the distance between $I$ and $A$.
-Under conformal transformation, the entanglement entropy becomes \cite{Almheiri:2019psf,Gan:2022jay},
+where $c$ is the central charge, and $d(I,A)$ is the distance between $I$ and $A$.
+Under the conformal transformation, the entanglement entropy becomes \cite{Almheiri:2019psf,Gan:2022jay},

-with $d$ still being calculated in the previous metric $ds^{2}$. \end{itemize}
+with $d(I,A)$ still being calculated in the previous metric $ds^{2}$.